-All these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but he or she is not absolutely sure that cancer is present.
+All these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but they are not absolutely sure that cancer is present.

 There are a lot of things that can be seen under the microscope that are not cancer yet can look like cancer.
 Because of this, the pathologist has to be very cautious when diagnosing prostate cancer, especially on a small biopsy sample.

 Overall, if 100 men with a finding that is atypical or suspicious for cancer on their original biopsy reports had a second biopsy done within 6 months, about 40 of them would have cancer diagnosed on the second biopsy.

 Your prostate-specific antigen (PSA) blood test level does not affect your risk of cancer on repeat biopsy.

 High-grade prostatic intraepithelial neoplasia (high-grade PIN) is considered a pre-cancer of the prostate, because it can turn into prostate cancer over time.
 Still, the risk of prostate cancer linked to high-grade PIN is lower than the risk of prostate cancer seen with findings atypical or suspicious for cancer.
 This means that atypical findings in your sample have a greater impact on your cancer risk and future care than a finding of high-grade PIN.

 Inflammation of the prostate is called prostatitis.
 Most cases of prostatitis reported on a biopsy are not caused by infection and do not need to be treated.
 In some cases, inflammation may increase your PSA level, but it is not linked to prostate cancer.

 All of these are terms for things that the pathologist might see under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.